-Infrastructure projects of the magnitude of Phase II are informed by extensive research in order to fully understand and mitigate the impact of the project's implementation on the community and the environment in the area.
-Prior to the impoundment and flooding of the area upstream of the Polihali Dam, the LHDA required an informed and considered baseline assessment of the existing biological and social environment.
-These were related to water quality and flow and geomorphology, the socio-economic conditions, fauna and flora, archaeology and public health.
+Infrastructure projects of the magnitude of Phase II are informed by extensive research in order to fully understand and mitigate the impact of the project's implementation on the community and the natural environment in the area.
+Prior to the impoundment and flooding of the area upstream of the Polihali Dam, the LHDA required an informed and considered baseline assessment of the existing biological, including cultural, and social environment.
+These baseline studies were related to water quality, flow and geomorphology, the socio-economic conditions, fauna and flora, archaeology and public health.

-The data collected in the Phase II baseline studies serve as a reference against which future changes can be measured in line with international best practice.
-LHDA appointed consultants to undertake the baseline studies.
+The data collected in the Phase II baseline studies serve as a reference against which future changes can be measured in line with internationally recognised standards.
+LHDA appointed a number of consultants to undertake the baseline studies.
 The main objectives of these studies were to:

-Socio-Economic Baseline StudyThe study aimed to clearly understand the livelihoods and the quality of life of people in the project area to ensure that their quality of life is not compromised by the implementation of the project.
+Socio-Economic Baseline StudyThe study aimed to gain an understanding of livelihoods and quality of life of people in the project area.
 The study was made up of the following tasks:

-(a) all households resident in the local Polihali catchment area excluding Mokhotlong Town where a sample was interviewed as defined by LHDA;
+(a) all households resident in the local Polihali catchment area as defined by LHDA excluding Mokhotlong Town where a sample of households was interviewed ;

-(b) households located in three control areas outside the local catchment; and
+(b) households located in three control areas outside the local catchment area; and

-(c) households living within five kilometres of the Senqu River between its confluence with the Malibamatso River and the Polihali Dam.
+(c) households living within a five kilometre buffer zone of the Senqu River between its confluence with the Malibamatso River and the Polihali Dam.

 - A monthly income and expenditure survey of a sample of households in the local catchment; and